mptre/yank/README.md

 sudo dnf install yank
 ```

 The binary is installed at `/usr/bin/yank-cli` due to a naming conflict.
-Man-pages are both `yank` and `yank-cli`.
+Man-pages are available as both `yank` and `yank-cli`.

 ### macOS